Homemade Yogurt Making Process

-I know many of you have had a terrible experience in the past with making this at home.
+I know many of you have had a terrible experience in the past with making yogurt at home.
 But let me tell you some of the things which might go wrong and ruin your experience.
 So that next time you can totally avoid those mistakes and get a delicious bowl of homemade yogurt.

 How To Make Yogurt At Home?

 If you come to think of it, how difficult it could be turning your milk into yogurt!
 Well, let me tell you, it isn’t at all.
 To get the desirable result, all we have to do is to take care of some basic points and you will get yourself whey-free Greek yogurt.

 - First and foremost, use good quality milk with high fat content level is best milk for making yogurt.
 The more the fat content in the milk, the thicker the yogurt will turn out to be.

 - If you do not have full cream milk or high fat content milk, then you can reduce the milk by boiling it for some time.
 Let it get thicker with lesser amount of water in it.

 - Use a clean glass bowl to set the yogurt.
 Ensure that it is free of any residue or dishwashing detergent in it.

 - Choose a warm place in your kitchen or dining space to allow the yogurt to set.